 Following a pick-up from your hotel, travel by minivan through the city’s historic neighborhoods, starting with Portas do Sol and Nossa Senhora do Monte belvederes.

 Wander the winding streets of one of Lisbon’s oldest areas, before going to Lisbon Cathedral, the oldest church in the city.
 Admire the rose window, reconstructed from fragments of the original.
-Next, explore the Alfama, one of Lisbon’s oldest neighbourhoods.
+Next, explore the Alfama, one of Lisbon’s oldest neighborhoods.
 Walk down twisting cobblestone streets and stairs lined with quaint cafés en route to Belém.
 Here, you will learn how the city expanded during the period of the “Age of Discoveries.”

 Next, marvel at the dazzling facade of Jerónimos Monastery, one of Portugal’s architectural jewels.
 Go to the defensive Belém Tower at the mouth of the River Tagus, and see the Monument to the Ages of Discoveries.
 Taste a traditional Pastel de Belém custard tart after lunch.